 What is a VPN connection?

-A virtual private network (VPN) is a type of technology that encrypts your internet traffic and reroutes it through a remote server before connecting you to another device, website or online service.
-This process creates a secure data tunnel between your device and the VPN provider’s server or your target network.
+A VPN connection is a type of technology that encrypts your internet traffic and reroutes it through a remote server before sending it to another device, website, or online service.
+This process creates a secure tunnel between your device and the VPN’s servers or your target network, ensuring that your online activity is kept private and secure from outside interference.

-You may need a VPN with a secure connection if you want to:
+You may need a VPN with a secure connection like Norton Secure VPN if you want to:

 • Avoid being logged and tracked online